Track 404 Pages in GA4: Why 39% Get Missed Silently

 Why does my 404 trigger fire on every page?

-The most common cause is the Page Title contains 404 condition matching legitimate pages whose title happens to include the string "404," like a blog post titled "What HTTP 404 actually means" or a product titled "Model 404 Audio Interface."
+The usual cause is the Page Title contains 404 condition matching real pages whose title happens to hold the string "404."
+Think of a blog post titled "What HTTP 404 means" or a product titled "Model 404 Audio Interface."
 If your trigger uses contains, switch to matches RegEx ^.*( 404 |Page Not Found| not found).*$ with explicit word boundaries.
-Or use the dataLayer approach where the 404 template explicitly pushes the event, which avoids title matching entirely.
+Or use the dataLayer approach, where the 404 template pushes the event itself and there's no title matching at all.

 Why are my 404 numbers different from Search Console's?